 Are electric cars exempt from London’s Congestion Charge?

-- Make faster payments by storing your contact, vehicle and payment details
+Make faster payments by storing your payment and personal details

 Allow up to 5 people to access your London Road User Charging account